 - Refuge in Audacity: Making an immoral action more unrealistic and ridiculous can make it seem less unsettling and tragic and make it funnier instead.

-- Ron the Death Eater: A curious inversion, wherein a typically non-Jerkass character is twisted in order to be considered one, usually as a result of an attempt to balance a Draco in Leather Pants situation wherein the fandom is downplaying the faults of an actual Jerkass character who exists in opposition to the former character, or simply because the writer hates the character and wants an excuse to be able to destroy them in the writing.
+- Ron the Death Eater: A curious inversion, wherein a typically non-Jerkass character is twisted in order to be considered one.
+This is usually as a result of an attempt to balance a Draco in Leather Pants situation wherein the fandom is downplaying the faults of an actual Jerkass character who exists in opposition to the former character.
+It may also simply be because the writer hates the character and wants an excuse to be able to destroy them in the writing.

 - Rooting for the Empire